(All fields required)

 Behavior management; depression

-Anna Esbensen is an assistant professor of psychology in the Division of Developmental and Behavioral Pediatrics.
+Anna Esbensen is an assistant professor of psychology in the Division of Developmental and Behavioral Pediatrics at Cincinnati Children's within the University of Cincinnati College of Medicine.
 She studies the lifespan development of individuals with Down syndrome and provides clinical services through the Thomas Center.
 She also studies the mental health of individuals with intellectual disability.

 PhD: The Ohio State University, Columbus, OH, 2004.

 MA: The Ohio State University, Columbus, OH, 2001.